 By invitation only.
 Established in 1913, BGS is a national honor society for students majoring in business and management at schools accredited by the Association to Advance Collegiate Schools of Business, AACSB International.
 Only students ranked in the top 10% of their undergraduate program and the top 20% of their master's program are eligible for invitation to membership in Beta Gamma Sigma, which is extended each spring quarter.

-For those interested in international business
+For those interested in innovation and entrepreneurship

 Faculty Sponsor: Greg Prussia, PhD